mm6/ethereum-lab3-hardhat/README.md

           MetaMask does not currently work with Bitcoin or non-ethereum blockchains.
           Many Bitcoin wallets exist, e.g. see BitCoinWallet.com.
           The portfolio option allows you to view several accounts at once.
-          Three dot menu to Account Details and change the name on an account or access its public key via copy and paste or a QR code.
+          Settings/Advanced/Clear Activity Tab data to reset the nonce and failed activities.
+          Settings/Advanced/Clear Activity Tab is useful when debugging.
+You may need to clear the nonce if you get a failed transaction.
+Each time you start the server, it wants the first nonce to be zero.

       Select account, note three dot drop down:
+          The "Select an Account" page has a three dot menu next to each account.
+          Select Account Details and change the name on an account or access its public key via copy and paste or a QR code.
           Remove account is an option for accounts that were imported with private keys.
           Remove account is not an option for accounts created by the recovery phrase.
-          Settings/Advanced/Clear Activity Tab data to reset the nonce and failed activities

       Add account or hardware wallet
           Add a new account (based on your secret phrase)